EyobMengsteab/O.P.-Assignments/README.md

 You can do this by navigating to op2 → main → java, then right-click the java folder, select “Mark Directory As”, and click “Source Root.”

+# Assignment 3: Disk Scheduling Algorithms

+To run the application:

+Head to the folder op3 > src > java > ntnu > idata2305 > DiskScheduler.java

+Right click the class and select "Run DiskScheduler.main()"

+> **NOTE** Some Git commits from earlier versions were not included in the final project.
+This applies to the implementations of both the FCFS algorithm and the SSTF algorithm.